NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Google.md

 -   **No**

-Only for the Political category, which is unavailable.
+Ad spending information is only available for political ads.
+Some intervals are greater than specified by the question.